alexharper84/GifTastic/README.md

 ## Highlights

-* Each request adds 10 more gifs to the page.
+* Each request adds 10 more GIFs to the page.
 Your previous GIFs are maintained.
 * App is mostly mobile responsive.

 ## License